-All aspects of a public water system from source of supply, filtration, treatment, storage, transmission, and metering.
+All aspects of a public water system, includes construction costs, from source of supply, filtration, treatment, storage, transmission, and metering.

 Source Water Protection

 As part of a source water management plan for a watershed or a delineated source water protection area for a well.